MehrdadSamadishadlou/miR_Signature_MI_GSE61741/index.md

 ##### Random Forest:

 <p style='text-align: justify;'>
 A basic random forest model has been trained using all 100 miRNAs.
-A list of 6 miRNAs has been extracted using `feature_importance_` and a random forest model hase been trained with their expression profile.
+A list of 6 miRNAs has been extracted using </p>`feature_importance_` <p style='text-align: justify;'> and a random forest model hase been trained with their expression profile.
 For finding the best hyper parameters for the model a grid search has been conducted.
 </p>